alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/creating-and-publishing-npm-module.md

     }
 ```

+For scoped modules, run `npm init --scope=@scope-name`

+Read the blog [Create a project using the `npm init initializer` command](https://elijahmanor.com/blog/npm-init-initializer) by Elijah Manor for more information on `npm init`

 ### index.js: Write the code

 Now we can actually get on to the business of writing code.
 Create an